 It’s clear that given the devastation wreaked by successive victors of wars on monuments and cultural references, that art is seen as a dangerous support system to cultural identity.
 The so-called Islamic state or Daesh militia destroyed 70% of Nineveh, (dating from the 7th Century BC) and made it a policy to destroy any evidence of a culture not in accord with their own views.
 The Nazi regime ordered the destruction of thousands of pieces of art from what they referred to as "inferior cultures” or that they considered degenerate.
 The destruction of the Mostar Bridge in Sarajevo during the Bosnian war was considered a deliberate act of cultural destruction, an act of "killing memory" and even in the UK, over 90% of religious art was destroyed during the reformation and the English civil war in the 1640s, yet our understanding of that period of our history survives because of the remaining 10%.
 Killing memory is quite difficult

-Being an artist is barely considered a real job, it is poorly paid with most artists living below a living wage, yet many people are drawn to it ( the creative industries generate £100bn in the UK), producing work that will be seen by only a few or, if posted on Instagram, by followers who have already bought into their vision.
+Being an artist is barely considered a real job, it is poorly paid with most artists living below a living wage, yet many people are drawn to it ( the creative industries generate £100bn annually in the UK), producing work that will be seen by only a few or, if posted on Instagram, by followers who have already bought into their vision.
 Governments use periods of austerity as a device to starve any endeavour that does not support GDP or support their understanding of what culture is so will prop up the mainstream, not just by using filmmakers to portray a romanticised and outdated vision of the health of the nation, say, during an Olympic opening ceremony but also investing and thereby controlling the output of those arts that are also considered professions producing mostly unoriginal, derivative, sloppily conceived and voracious consumers of scarce commodities; made for a reason and a life span of 30 years.

-Recent governments have created a society where students are forced into unpaid internships in the hope of a career a pay-off crippling debt, where artists struggle to develop their work because studios are being pushed out of city centres, where musicians have to fight technology to get paid and where architects are reduced to designers of wallpaper for a construction industry that just wants a “decorated shed”.
+Recent governments have created a society where students are forced into unpaid internships in the hope of a career to pay-off crippling debt, where artists struggle to develop their work because studios are being pushed out of city centres, where musicians have to fight technology to get paid and where architects are reduced to designers of wallpaper for a construction industry that just wants a “decorated shed”.
 Despite these circumstances, the arts retreat for a while, respond to circumstances and reinvent themselves by thinking more deeply and using resources more carefully in the knowledge that only 10% of output is needed to define us.
 Fortunately, a huge proportion of our current output can be consigned to the scrap heap, not worthy of any sacrifice.

 Although we have critical issues surrounding climate change, and our future will judge us by how we respond to that, future monuments will come from our current output, from a place and from artists that we don’t recognise yet.
 There is already some fabulous work to choose from, but what we can know is that we need more art, better art and that art, in all its forms, should be properly supported, funded and respected but most of all it needs time.
 Time to develop, time to innovate, time to consolidate and time to infiltrate the mainstream.
-Our future will judge us by it but it will not be given without us fighting for it now.
+Our future will judge us by it but the time we need will not be given without us fighting for it now.

 17 June: Portrait photography course with Marcus Ahmad.

 The more that you get into a subject, the more you realise just how much you don't know.
-Going through my photo archive I realised that my portraits could be so much better and that advice from a professional could only help so enrolled on a one to one course with Marcus Ahmad, a professional photographer and senior university tutor of photography.
+Going through my photo archive I realised that my portraits could be so much better and that advice from a professional could only help so I enrolled on a one to one course with Marcus Ahmad, a professional photographer and senior university tutor of photography.

 I quickly understood how to improve composition, depth of field and lighting and given the tools to critically review both my own work and to understand what other photographers do.
 I was introduced to the work of Platon, Richard Avedon, Hiroshi Sugimoto and Thomas Ruff all with different take on what a portrait is.
 I now need loads of practice on real people! any takers?